njustesen/botbowl/docs/submit.md

-# Submit Your Bot to Bot Bowl III
+# Submit Your Bot to Bot Bowl IV

 ## Bots as Servers